ESP32DE/ESP32-SoftUSB/README.md

 these repos are still in process and their customized done.

+they will be step by step expanded, edited, cleared, added, merged and so on.

+the things are still in a early beta state.

 this is not an official confirmation for working SoftUSB function on ESP32,

-it is a customized white hack version by an defiantly community user
+it is a customized oversampling version by an defiantly community user

-containt custom doing for showing a bitbanged SoftUSB in Low Speed and defiantly :) in Full Speed
+containt custom doing for showing

+- "bitbanged" SoftUSB in Low Speed
+- "peripheraled" SoftUSB in Low Speed

+and defiantly :)
+- "peripheraled" SoftUSB in Full Speed

-High Speed is not include here -
+High Speed is not include here-

-not yet ...
+( .. not yet .. )

 best wishes